serhatgurel/sg-grid/docs/tasks/development-order-filter-sort.md

   - Confirm and document filter & sort API (props, events, edge-cases).
 Source: `docs/feature-filter-sort.md`.

 - [ ] 2 — Create dataUtils tests (filters)
   - Write Vitest unit tests for `applyFilters` covering operator behaviours, null/NaN/coercion and immutability.
-Tests committed before implementation.
+Commit tests before implementation.

 - [ ] 3 — Implement applyFilters
   - Implement `applyFilters(rows, filter, columns, options?)` in `src/lib/dataUtils.ts`.
 Must be pure, return new arrays, support `column.filterFunction` overrides and `caseSensitive` option.
 Pass tests from item 2.

 - [ ] 4 — Create dataUtils tests (sort)
   - Write Vitest unit tests for `applySort` covering single-column sort, multi-column sort, custom comparator, stability and immutability.
-Tests committed first.
+Commit tests first.

 - [ ] 5 — Implement applySort
   - Implement `applySort(rows, sort, columns)` in `src/lib/dataUtils.ts`.
 Pure, returns new array, supports multi-column ordering and `column.sortFunction` overrides.
 Pass tests from item 4.

+- [ ] 6 — Early visual demo (playground)
+  - Build `src/examples/FilterSortPlayground.vue` that imports the composable or utilities directly and provides simple external controls (dropdowns/inputs) for sort and filter.
+Wire it in `App.vue` so devs can visually verify behaviour early.
+No header interactions required.

+- [ ] 7 — Composable visible-rows tests (with filterMode & fast-fail)
+  - Unit tests for a composable that computes visible rows from `rows`, `sort`, `filter`, `filterMode`, `caseSensitive`.
+Include fast-fail when inputs are empty (return original or shallow copy).
+Keep pure and easily testable.

+- [ ] 8 — Implement composable `useVisibleRows`
+  - Implement a composable (e.g., `src/components/useVisibleRows.ts`) that uses `applyFilters` and `applySort`, honours `filterMode` (`and` | `or`) and `caseSensitive`.
+Pass tests from item 7.
+Do not integrate into `SgGrid` yet.

-- [ ] 6 — Operator helpers tests (relational)
+- [ ] 9 — Operator helpers tests (relational)
-  - Add focused tests for relational operators: `eq`, `ne`, `lt`, `lte`, `gt`, `gte`.
-Include null/undefined and NaN edge cases.
+  - Focused tests for `eq`, `ne`, `lt`, `lte`, `gt`, `gte` covering null/undefined and NaN edge cases.

-- [ ] 7 — Implement operator helpers (relational)
+- [ ] 10 — Implement operator helpers (relational)
-  - Implement and export relational operator helpers.
-Ensure deterministic coercion rules and safe NaN handling.
+  - Implement and export relational operator helpers with deterministic coercion and safe NaN handling.

-- [ ] 8 — String ops tests (case)
+- [ ] 11 — String ops tests (case)
-  - Write tests for `contains`, `startsWith`, `endsWith` with `caseSensitive` true/false and non-string inputs.
+  - Tests for `contains`, `startsWith`, `endsWith` with `caseSensitive` true/false and non-string inputs.

-- [ ] 9 — Implement string ops & case handling
+- [ ] 12 — Implement string ops & case handling
-  - Implement string operators honoring `caseSensitive` and null-safe behavior.
+  - Implement string operators honouring `caseSensitive` and null-safe behaviour.

-- [ ] 10 — Array ops tests (`in`, `between`)
+- [ ] 13 — Array ops tests (`in`, `between`)
-  - Write tests for `in` (array & single value) and `between` (valid two-element arrays and malformed input).
+  - Tests for `in` (array & single value) and `between` (valid two-element arrays and malformed input).

-- [ ] 11 — Implement `in` & `between` ops
+- [ ] 14 — Implement `in` & `between` ops
   - Implement `in` and `between` with validation and fallbacks (treat non-array in `in` as equality).
 Pass tests.

-- [ ] 12 — Coercion & NaN tests
+- [ ] 15 — Coercion & NaN tests
-  - Tests for `coerceIfNumeric` behavior: numeric-like strings vs strings and NaN treated as missing (no match).
+  - Tests for `coerceIfNumeric` behaviour: numeric-like strings vs strings and NaN treated as missing (no match).
 Include immutability assertions.

-- [ ] 13 — Implement coercion handling
+- [ ] 16 — Implement coercion handling
   - Implement coercion heuristics and NaN handling used by operators/filters.
-Ensure pure behavior and pass tests.
+Ensure pure behaviour and pass tests.

-- [ ] 14 — Column-level hooks tests
+- [ ] 17 — Column-level hooks tests
   - Unit tests verifying `column.sortFunction` and `column.filterFunction` overrides are invoked by utilities when present.

-- [ ] 15 — Implement column-level hook support
+- [ ] 18 — Implement column-level hook support
   - Wire support for `column.sortFunction` and `column.filterFunction` in `dataUtils`.
 Utilities should call overrides when present.

-- [ ] 16 — Composable visible-rows tests
-  - Write unit tests for composable / grid method that computes visible rows from `props.rows`, `props.sort`, `props.filter` (happy path + edge cases).

-- [ ] 17 — Integrate utilities in `SgGrid` or a composable
-  - Use `applyFilters` and `applySort` to compute visible rows.
-Implement `filterMode` (`and` | `or`) semantics here.
-Keep logic testable and pure.
-Pass tests from item 16.

-- [ ] 18 — FilterMode & fast-fail tests
-  - Tests for `filterMode` semantics and fast-fail when `filter`/`sort` are empty (should avoid work and return original rows or a shallow copy).

-- [ ] 19 — Server-side behavior tests
+- [ ] 19 — Server-side behaviour tests
   - Component tests asserting that when `serverSide=true` no client filtering/sorting occurs and that `request:page` and `update:sort`/`update:filter` are emitted on user actions.

 - [ ] 20 — Implement server-side wiring/events